SKU: 626470

 Shipping calculated at checkout.

 The 1699 BB facing tool needs a reference for its cutting axis.
 The shell's own threads are that reference, but only when the facing tool has something to grip the threads with.
-The 1699/4BSA facing guide is that grip: a paired set of threaded inserts (one for the drive side, one for the non-drive side) that screw into a chased BSA shell and present a flat, coaxial mounting surface for the 1699's frame.
+This listing is that grip, in two thread standards.
+Each variant is a paired set of inserts that screw into a chased shell and present a flat, coaxial mounting surface for the 1699's frame.
+Pick BSA (article 1699.4BSA) or Italian (article 1699.4ITA) to match the shell.

 What this piece does